Anti-Doping

 en_GB

-Together with our media partner Swiss Sport TV, we are offering an uncommented live stream with all decisions and award ceremonies from the Trafo Cup in Baden.
-So if you can't be there,
+Together with our media partner Swiss Sport TV, we are offering an uncommented live stream with all the decisions and award ceremonies from the Standard Swiss Championships in Wettingen.
+So if you can't be there, you can still watch it live.

 Days